 Exmouth, Western Australia, Australia

 Located in the World Heritage Area of the Ningaloo Coast on the North West Cape.
 Sal Salis is an hour’s drive (70 kms) south of Exmouth, in the Cape Range National Park.
-The tents are situated just 50 meters back from the beach amongst the low lying coastal dunes.
+The tents are situated just 50 metres back from the beach amongst the low lying coastal dunes.
 2kms behind the camp lies the limestone range of the Cape Range National Park, dissected by spectacular gorges.